Red Baldwin

-Earl Philips "Red" Baldwin (September 1, 1894 – January 1, 1956) was a professional baseball catcher who spent 15 seasons in the minor leagues.
+Earl Philips "Red" Baldwin (September 1, 1894 – January 1, 1956) was an American professional baseball catcher who spent 15 seasons in the minor leagues.
 Baldwin's entire career playing for team on the West Coast of the United States, mostly in the Pacific Coast League (PCL).
 His career began in the Northwestern League in 1916.
 Baldwin broke into the PCL in 1917 after being traded to the Portland Beavers.
 His baseball career took a hiatus during the 1918 season during his service in the 91st Division of the United States Army during World War I. He returned to baseball in 1919 and played in the PCL for the next 11 seasons.
 During that time, he played for the San Francisco Seals (1919, 1931), the Seattle Indians (1920, 1924–26), the Los Angeles Angels (1921–23) and the Mission Bells/Reds (1927–30).

 Professional career

 Northwestern League and Portland Beavers (1916–17)

 Under the recommendation of former player Jim Byrnes, the Vancouver Beavers of the Northwestern League (NWL) invited Baldwin to try out for the club but was not offered a contract.
 Instead, Baldwin signed with the Tacoma Tigers.
 He finished the season with a .242 batting average with 39 hits in 161 at bats.

 Before start of the 1917 season, Baldwin negotiated his way out of his contract with Tacoma.
 After he became a free agent, the Portland Beavers of the Pacific Coast League offered him a contract.
 However, Baldwin signed with the NWL Spokane Indians.
 In early June, Baldwin was traded to the Portland Beavers in exchange for Bill Stumpf and Gus Helfrich.
 Baldwin's batting average with Spokane was .302 with two home runs.
 Baldwin arrived in Portland on June 10.
 Roscoe Fawcett, the sports editor of The Oregonian, wrote on June 24 that, "'Red' Baldwin behind the bat doesn't seem to be able to hit a lick.
 He is a nifty receiver, but helpless on offense".
 With Portland that season, Baldwin batted .219 with five doubles and two triples.